 2002: SafeNet Data Systems

-In 1999 the owner of the company, IRE, was renamed to
+In 1999, the current owner of the company, IRE, was renamed to

-and a few years later, in 2002, Gretacoder was
+A few years later, in 2002, Gretacoder Data Systems was

 Gretag, or Gretacoder Data Systems AG, is no longer in business but some of